FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/am_exits/am_samples.md

     "title": "Delivered Access Management exit samples",
     "linkTitle": "Delivered exit samples",
     "weight": "370"
-}This section describes how to configure access management when not using .
+}This section describes how to configure access management when not using Central Governance.

-Axway delivers an Access Management exit sample, examsmp1.c, in the `<CFTDIRRUNTIME>/src/exit` directory.
+Axway delivers an Access Management exit sample, examsmp1.c, in the &lt;CFTDIRRUNTIME>/src/exit directory.

 ### Services provided by delivered sample